 Since our inception, we have not generated any product revenue and have incurred significant operating losses and negative cash flows from our operations.
-We have funded our operations to date primarily with proceeds from the sale of our convertible preferred stock and units in private placements before our IPO, and sale of our common stock through our IPO and to Gilead in an exempt private placement as well as payments from our research collaborations.
+We have funded our operations to date primarily with proceeds from the sale of our convertible preferred stock and units in private placements before our IPO, and sale of our common stock through our IPO, to Gilead in an exempt private placement, and through a secondary public offering, as well as payments from our research collaborations.

-The following table provides information regarding our total cash and cash equivalents and marketable securities at March 31, 2019 and December 31, 2018 (in thousands):
+The following table provides information regarding our total cash and cash equivalents and marketable securities at June 30, 2019 and December 31, 2018 (in thousands):

-N March 31, 2019 De cember 31, 2018 Cash and cash equivalents \$ 67,004 \$ 115,069 Marketable securities 92,662 60,576 Total cash, cash equivalents and marketable securities \$ 159,666 \$ 175,645
+June 30, 2019 De cember 31, 2018 Cash and cash equivalents \$ 113,798 \$ 115,069 Marketable securities 71,333 60,576 Total cash, cash equivalents and marketable securities \$ 185,131 \$ 175,645

-During the three months ended March 31, 2019, our cash, cash equivalents and marketable securities balance decreased approximately \$16.0 million.
-The decrease was primarily due to cash used to operate our business, including payments related to, among other things, research and development and general and administrative expenses as we continue to invest in our primary product candidates and support our internal research and development efforts.
-We also made capital purchases and payments on our debt.
+During the six months ended June 30, 2019, our cash, cash equivalents and marketable securities balance increased by approximately \$9.5 million.
+The increase was primarily due to proceeds from the sale of our common stock in a secondary offering in June 2019, partially offset by cash used to operate our business, including payments related to, among other things, research and development and general and administrative expenses as we continue to invest in our primary product candidates and support our internal research and development efforts.
+We also made capital purchases and final payments on our debt.